-"Us" is about looking at the problems you have hidden and how those problems reflect the problems society hides as well.
+What's the meaning of the movie Us?
+I think Us is about looking at the problems you have hidden and how those problems reflect the issues society hides as well.
 But is it?

-There will be spoilers in this post, so if you haven't see the movie or want to avoid them, try to stay away.
-If you're excited to talk about the meaning of Us, then keep reading and hit the comments later with your analysis and theories.
+There will be spoilers in this post, so if you haven't seen the movie or want to avoid them, try to stay away.
+If you're excited to talk about the meaning of Us the movie, then keep reading and hit the comments later with your analysis and theories.

 As the saying goes, out of sight out of mind, but how do those hidden traumas and darker thoughts and feelings influence our day to day?

 If Us truly is about the duality living within mankind, then we need to look at it on two levels: the individual and the societal.

 The Individual Analysis of Us the movie

 Let's take our main family in Us, the Wilsons.
 Each one of them has a distinctive personality and character development.
 When their mirror images come from the tunnels and attack the home, they are emblematic of the character's flaws.
 In fact, these mirror images call themselves "the tethered," and they are directly linked to our thoughts and actions.